the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 * **React.createClass** was used in older versions of React, and is still used in JavaScript ES5 React applications.
 But [Facebook declared it as deprecated](https://reactjs.org/blog/2015/03/10/react-v0.13.html) in favor of JavaScript ES6.
 They even added a [deprecation warning in version 15.5](https://reactjs.org/blog/2017/04/07/react-v15.5.0.html), so we will not use it in the book.

-When deciding when tto use functional stateless components over ES6 class components, a good rule of thumb is to use functional stateless components when you don't need local state or component lifecycle methods.
+When deciding when to use functional stateless components over ES6 class components, a good rule of thumb is to use functional stateless components when you don't need local state or component lifecycle methods.
 Usually, we implement components as functional stateless components, but once access to the state or lifecycle methods is required, we have to refactor it to an ES6 class component.
 We started the other way around in our application for the sake of learning.

 Returning to the application, we see the App component uses local state, so it has to stay as an ES6 class component.
 The other three ES6 class components are stateless, so they don't need access to `this.state` or `this.setState()`, and they have no lifecycle methods.
 We're going to refactor the Search component to a stateless functional component.
 The Table and Button component refactoring will become your exercise.